 Laura Timms is Product Marketing Manager at MHR Analytics.
-With a background in Psychology, Laura has carried out research into the Retail sector to reveal market and industry trends, and has managed research and strategy for business technology products for the past three years.
+With a background in Psychology, Laura has carried out research into the Retail sector to reveal market and industry trends, and has managed research and strategy for business technology products for the past four years.

 RECENT NEWS & VIEWS

 TRY OUR SOFTWARE